Washington Nationals Odds

 Dave Martinez is the current manager of the Nationals and has been on the job since 2018.
 He led the team to a World Series crown in 2019.
 Here’s the current lineup of coaches who assist Martinez with running the team.

-• Bench: Tim Bogar
+• Bench: Miguel Cairo

 • Hitting: Darnell Coles

-• Assistant hitting: Pat Roessler
+• Assistant hitting: Chris Johnson

 • Pitching: Jim Hickey

-• First base: Eric Young Jr.
+• First base: Gerardo Parra

-• Third base: Gary DiSarcina
+• Third base: Ricky Guiterrez

-• Bullpen: Rocky Bones
+• Bullpen: Ricky Bones

-• Catching and Strategy: Henry Blanco
+• Catching Coach: Henry Blanco

 When the team moved over from Montreal, Frank Robinson was serving as the manager.
 In between him and Martinez, six men have held the title of manager in Washington.
 Here’s a look back at how they fared.